tsbmediaventure/developer-docs/source/index.html.md

 ## Edit Story

-> Please ensure you URL encode the storyId passed in the Path Parameters
+> Please ensure you URL encode the storyId in the Path Parameters
+> Replace the {storyId} in the API path with your actual Story Id

 ```python
 ```